-It began as an aside during an unrelated case: the killing of five Australian television newsmen at Balibo, in Portuguese Timor, in 1975.
+It began as an aside during an unrelated case: the killing of five Australian television newsmen at Balibo, in what’s now Timor-Leste, in 1975.
 In the absence of any firm response from Australia’s federal government, lawyers working with the bereaved families had found a legal hook they hoped would persuade the NSW coroner to hold an inquest.
 So, in 2007, I spent two months in the old coroner’s court on Sydney’s Parramatta Road listening to former officials, signals intelligence operatives, Timorese civil war veterans and even former prime minister Gough Whitlam testify to what they knew.

 One witness was Ian Cunliffe, a former federal government lawyer who’d served on Justice Robert Hope’s late-1970s royal commission into the intelligence services.
 He had seen an Indonesian signals intercept concerning the Balibo deaths that he felt had been covered up.

 Asked by his lawyer if he knew of other instances of intelligence being withheld from the government, Cunliffe instanced “a criminal trial in Sydney involving six defendants.”
 Canberra officials had agreed to keep material from the prime minister, he said, and had been willing to make intelligence material disappear if it was subpoenaed by defence lawyers.

 During the court’s morning tea break, I asked Cunliffe which case he was referring to.
 “The Croatian Six,” he replied cryptically.

 I had only the faintest recollection of the details of a case that had gripped Sydney nearly three decades earlier.
 As a young federal press gallery reporter I’d seen Labor’s Lionel Murphy and the Liberals’ Ivor Greenwood, two QCs from different sides of the street socially, do battle over Croatians living in Australia.